 - It is not repeatable and that makes it very difficult to analyze or improve performance.
 When there is no logic or methodology behind placements of exit points, you never know if a failure was due to a miscalculated TP/SL combination or because your strategy is not working.

 - Traders will often move stops up or down on subsequent trades based on trial and error trying to find a “sweet spot”.

 - It is very difficult to automate methods that rely on gut instinct or other subjective decisions.

 There is nothing wrong with using technical analysis as a guide for timing the trade entry and exit, nor for judging how far the price might move.
-Rather, the method I describe below is used alongside both charting and fundamental analysis.
+Rather, the method I describe below can be used alongside both charting and fundamental analysis.

 The Deception of Using SL/TP as Proxy Risk-Reward

-The idea that simply setting your stop loss smaller than your take profits is a golden rule that will achieve a certain risk reward is complete nonsense that can easily be disproven.
+The idea that just setting your stop loss smaller than your take profits is a golden rule that will achieve a certain risk-to-reward is complete nonsense that can easily be disproven.

 Using risk/reward to set your trade entry and exits does not make any sense unless you know the probability of outcomes in a given trade.